 Whenever you receive damage or fail while raging at and after level 10, you can use a reaction to roll on the wild magic 5E table and immediately use your effect.

-This power is a must to be used in our original roll was a Tentacle.
+This power is a must to be used in our original role as a Tentacle.
 Judging carefully before using your reaction is important since it will rob you of the ability to get a wild magic effect instead.

-Wild magic table 5E is really one of the most essential aspects of playing DnD from a sorcerer origin.
+Wild magic table 5E is really one of the most essential aspects of playing DnD from a sorcerer’s origin.

 Mastering this table can make you into a fantastic sorcerer Barbarian and boost your performance to enable you to play on a multifold level.